keboola/connection-docs/storage/buckets/sharing/index.md

 * TOC
 {:toc}

-Buckets sharing allows you to share data between projects.
+This feature allows you to share data between projects giving you far greater organizational control over your data.
+You can now decide which projects, and therefore which users, have access to which data.

-It can help speedup your data workflow and reduce your project usage totals because the data size and rows are counted only in the source project.
+This also helps speedup your data workflow and reduce your project usage totals because the data size and rows are counted only in the source project.

 - **shared bucket** --- bucket with `sharing enabled`, containing data to be available in other projects
 - **linked bucket** --- an actively shared bucket, linked from another project